fredrikaverpil/maya-renderscript/README.md

 # maya-renderscript

-Combine multiple *.mel and/or *.py scripts to be used on Maya commandline rendering.
+Combine multiple *.mel and/or *.py scripts to be used when commandline rendering with Maya.

 ### Installation